marpledata/marple-installation/README.md

 ## Security

-Marple runs over HTTP.
-We strongly recommend to additional security, as we do for [our own cloud offering](https://app.marpledata.com).
+Marple runs over HTTP by default.
+We strongly recommend to add additional security, as we do for [our own cloud offering](https://app.marpledata.com).

 Possible measures are
 - HTTPS (e.g. a reverse proxy in front of Marple)
 - VPN (to only allow authorized users to access the host)

+Additionally, a backup system should be put in place, both for the raw data files and the database.

 ## Updating